Fingerprints of Mott and Slater gaps in the core-level photoemission spectra of antiferromagnetic iridates: results and discussion

 Finally we comment on the overestimation of the spectral changes in $I_{\rm PM}-I_{\rm AFM}$ in the LDA+DMFT result in Fig.~\ref{fig_dmft}.
-This stems primarily from a more pronounced suppression of the feature $A$ ($\sim 62$~eV) in the PM solution against the AF one, compared to the experiment below and above $T_N$, indicating that the deactivation of the non-local screening in the PM phase mentioned above is exaggerated in the theory.
-However, this behavior is not a surprising within the present theory neglecting the short-range AFM correlation.
+This stems primarily from a more pronounced suppression of the feature $A$ ($\sim 62$~eV) in the PM solution against the AFM one, compared to the experiment below and above $T_N$, indicating that the deactivation of the nonlocal screening in the PM phase mentioned above is exaggerated in the theory.
+However, this behavior is not surprising within the present theory neglecting the short-range AFM correlation.
 This approximation overcounts the Pauli blocking in the ferromagnetic spin configurations in the time propagation with a core hole and consequently underestimates the intensity of the feature $A$.
-This observation is consistent with the temperature evolution of the Mn 2$p_{3/2}$ line well above $T_N$ in MnO due to the short-range AFM correlation~\cite{Kundu23}.
+This observation is consistent with the temperature evolution of the Mn 2$p_{3/2}$ line well above $T_N$ in MnO due to the short-range AFM correlation~\cite{Kundu24}.
+Our result thus suggests the potential of core-level HAXPES for studying short-range magnetic correlations in 5$d$ TMOs, and systematic experiments on various compounds, as well as possible extensions of theory to account for them, will be important future challenges.